nuuuwan/news_lk3_data/README.md

 The aircraft, with 176 passengers onboard, was immediately taken to the isolation bay for further necessary action, the official said, adding that a quick response team was deployed, which has so far not found any suspicious items.

 All passengers were deboarded through the emergency door and are safe, the official said.

+The IndiGo also released an official statement and said that the aircraft was taken to a remote bay as per guidelines by airport security agencies.

 ...